Four Major International Corporations Decided to Invest in Brazil – Here’s why

 According to the Brazilian newspaper Valor Econômico, Satya Nadella, CEO of Microsoft, defined during his participation in an event in São Paulo the four main areas of investment in the company for 2019: infrastructure, large amounts of data treatment, artificial intelligence and cloud computing.

 Investing in Brazil is a major move for Microsoft – it’s particularly interested in the cloud computing platform, Azure.
-The country already represents a market with easy adoption to the product, one that it has shown a big growth from
+The country already represents a market with easy adoption to the product, one that it has shown a big growth from use of the platform.

 Microsoft’s main investment is to democratize artificial intelligence in Brazil in order to use tools for opening even more doors for products like Azure.
 One of the reasons that makes Nadella believe in the development of this technology to work in favor of business growth is that, according to him, Brazil’s taking the lead in control of privacy matters, as he considers the status of another emerging countries in this aspect.